-NEW YORK — Hot weather is forecasted to come our way the next few days, and Con Edison has offered tips on how to help their customers stay cool while saving money.
+NEW YORK — Skyrocketing energy bills and the much-dreaded power outage are major concerns as hot weather bears down on the tri-state area.
+With that in mind, Con Edison has offered tips on how to help their customers stay cool while saving money and energy.

 - Set air conditioning to the highest comfortable temperature.
 Con Edison says for every degree you lower the thermostat, your bill is driven up by six percent.

 - Close doors to keep cool air in and hot air out.